unslothai/hyperlearn/README.md

 ---
 # Extra License Terms
-1. The AGPLv3 license is adopted.
+1. The Apache 2.0 license is adopted.